5 IoT Application development tips that OEMs should know

 A similar notion needs to be followed by the OEMs.
 OEMs have Manufacturing units where IoT enabled devices like Smart thermocouples and thermostats can be installed/mounted on the equipment; which can capture data related to process & control measurement of pressure, temperature, strain, force, humidity, flow, etc. This captured data is then stored & analyzed to understand the health of the equipment and prevent any failure before it could happen.
 The fact that they are the first line manufacturers and deal with equipment, day in and day out, IoT applications would help monitor all remotely.

-Today, with the inception of smart devices and having many software development companies that offer IoT development services, all such processes can be automated for OEMs to improve operational efficiency.
+Today, with the inception of smart devices and having many technology consulting & implementation partners that offer IoT development services, all such processes can be automated for OEMs to improve operational efficiency.

 However, it is easier said than done.
 Here is a checklist of five things to consider when developing an IoT application.